Texas Franchise Filing and FDD Registration: Texas Franchise and Business Opportunity Laws

 - Authorized signature affirming that your franchise offering is in compliance with the Federal Franchise Rule and regulations issued by the FTC; and

-- Check payable Secretary of State in the amount of $25, representing the exemption notice filing fee.
+- Check payable to the Secretary of State in the amount of $25, representing the exemption notice filing fee.

 Business opportunity exemption notices are sent to: